yegor256/blog/_drafts/_readme.md

 ## License

-GitHub automatically finds your `LICENSE.txt` file in the root directory of your repository and undersands the license.
+GitHub automatically finds your `LICENSE.txt` file in the root directory of your repository and understands the license.
 Just create that file and don't say anything in the README about the license, it's just pure noise.
-If I want to know what is the license, I know where to click.
+If I want to know what the license is, I know where to click.

 ## Changelog

 This is something from pre-GitHub time.
-I would recommend you relying on the "releases" tab and keep everything you want to tell us there.
+I would recommend you rely on the "releases" tab and keep everything you want to tell us there.
 Some old projects maintain changelogs, like this one in [rubocop-hq/rubocop](https://github.com/rubocop-hq/rubocop/blob/master/CHANGELOG.md),